Selected Projects Selected Timeline

 Palácio do Tejo

-A paradigmatic example of architectural rehabilitation, where the preservation of historical heritage engages in dialogue with contemporary solutions.
+Palácio do Tejo is a paradigmatic example of architectural rehabilitation, where the preservation of historical heritage engages in dialogue with contemporary solutions.
 Situated between the Alfama hill and the Tagus River, the building reflected layers of different periods and functions, presenting a complex constructive stratigraphy that required an in-depth archaeological and architectural study prior to the intervention.

 The rehabilitation project was guided by a deep respect for the building’s identity, ensuring the preservation of structural and decorative elements of significant heritage value.
 The main staircase, the vaulted gallery on the ground floor, wooden floors, stone masonry, wrought iron railings, balcony balustrades, a central stone pillar, and tiled wall coverings were all carefully restored.